Other Technology Inconsistencies

 Inoculations

-It is an important achievement of modern medicine that many diseases may be cured or averted through inoculations, generally by introducing antibodies or antidotes into the human body.
+It is an important achievement of modern medicine that many diseases may be averted through inoculations, generally by producing immunity against an infection by introducing small amounts of a pathogen.
 Star Trek Voyager frequently mentions an exotic variant, the so-called "inoculation against radiation", like in "Juggernaut", "One Small Step", "Inside Man", "Shattered", "Workforce" and "Endgame".
-In "Shattered" it is even an "inoculation" against time!
+In "Shattered" there is even an "inoculation" against time!
 The trend is continued in ENT: "Cogenitor".
 This sounds like absolute scientific nonsense.
-There is nothing such as an antibody that could prevent radiation from being absorbed in the human body, because the latter is a merely physical process.
+There is no biological method that could prevent radiation from being absorbed in the human body, because the latter is a merely physical process.
 Radiation simply doesn't involve any bacteria or viruses that could be fought in the blood stream.
 Any true protection against radiation from a simple protective cream to a sophisticated forcefield would have to keep the radiation from penetrating the skin in the first place.
 As soon as the radiation is being absorbed, it is already too late, and the consequences will range from immediate burns to mutations or other effects that are associated with the type of radiation.
 It is only possible that a special "inoculation" could prevent secondary damage somehow, or that it could help repair damaged cells.
 Still, in such a case it would be irresponsible to expose the body to it in the first place.
 As already said, a simple sun cream could do this job, or better a protective garment or one of the otherwise ubiquitous forcefields.

 Similar nonsense can be found in TNG: "Conspiracy".
 Here it is the neural parasites that cause their host's glands to pour out adrenaline, thereby making it immune to phaser blasts except for an otherwise lethal setting.
 Clearly the mere presence of adrenaline in the blood could never prevent the skin burns that a phaser on high setting would definitely cause.